binaya-sharma/retail-analytics-spark/Readme.md

 # Apache Spark Retail Analytics

 A retail analytics pipeline built using **Apache Spark** and **Delta Lake**, structured around the **Medallion Architecture (Bronze → Silver → Gold)**.
-It processes retail data across multiple dimensions—customers, employees, products, stores, suppliers, and sales—to build an incremental, auditable data model for analytics and reporting.
+It processes retail data across multiple dimensions: customers, employees, products, stores, suppliers, and sales to build an incremental, auditable data model for analytics and reporting.
-The pipeline integrates with **Airbyte** for data ingestion, **AWS S3** for storage, and **Apache Airflow** for orchestration, and is designed to scale to a production-grade environment.
+The pipeline integrates with **Airbyte** for data ingestion, **AWS S3** for storage, and **Apache Airflow**(optional) for orchestration, and is designed to scale to a production-grade environment.

 ## Architecture